VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 <a id='SPlanarImprisonment'></a>If they are killed in time, *Ser Grinnaux* will pull everyone into a smaller arena.
 Right after, *Ser Charibert* will start to cast **Pure of Heart** and need to be brought as low as possible.

 The group will stay middle at max melee range.
-Then the first pair will move inside *Ser Charibert*  's hitbox between him and the wall to bait the first set of **Brightwing** towards the outside.
+Then the first pair will move inside *Ser Charibert*  's hitbox between him and the wall to bait the first set of **Brightwinged** towards the outside.
 Once they're hit, they move to a side of the arena at max melee range and wait there to lose their <span class='speDebuff'>Skyblind</span> debuff before going back with the group.
 The pairs order is the following: <u>Healers -> Ranged DPS -> Melee DPS -> Tanks</u>.
 The Healers and Melee DPS will move to the left side to drop their debuff while the Ranged DPS will move to the right side:
 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="planar1.jpg;planar2.jpg;planar3.jpg;planar4.jpg;planar5.jpg;planar6.jpg" imgDesc="Healers move in;Healers to the left side and Ranged DPS move in;Ranged DPS to the right side and Melee DPS move in;Melee DPS to the left side and Tanks move in;Tanks can wait here;Tanks mid and prepare for <strong>Pure of Heart</strong>" slideNumber=slideCounter %}